PUT Requests for the WooCommerce API and Other Plugins

 Configuring Nginx to Accept PUT Requests

-Below we’ll look at how to active
+Below we’ll look at how to activate PUT

 requests on your website, which some plugins sometimes require, for example, some WooCommerce plugins require it for updating a website’s database via API.

-If you also require the
+If you also require the DELETE

-and/or
+and/or PATCH

 verbs, please see this article to compare the code blocks in steps 2 and 3 and customise as required: